By using this site, you agree to the Privacy Policy and Terms of Use.

 Photograph: Brenda Stolyar

-Kobo Clara Colour for $160: Kobo’s Clara Colour seems to be disappearing from retail store, so it’s likely that there’s a successor on the way (or Kobo is just nixing it).
-It’s a shame because I really like it, especially compared to the Kindle Colorsoft.
+Kobo Clara Colour for $160: Our testers have really liked this color e-reader, especially compared to the Kindle Colorsoft.
 It’s more affordable, but you still get to see book covers or graphic novels in full color, and you can highlight in color too.
-In testing, I found that some books weren’t as easy on the eyes, like the blue-and-yellow color scheme of Curious George, but that was one small gripe in an otherwise seamless reading experience.
+In testing, we found that some books weren’t as easy on the eyes, like the blue-and-yellow color scheme of Curious George, but that was one small gripe in an otherwise seamless reading experience.
 The Clara lacks page-turn buttons, but the 6-inch screen size is comfortable for one-handed use.
 It has 16 gigabytes of storage rather than 32, but that’s still about 12,000 books.
 There’s Overdrive integration and Bluetooth support.
 It’s also waterproof, made from recycled materials, and is repairable.
+Kobo just announced a new white colorway for this e-reader.

 Share This Article